anza-xyz/agave/quic-datagram/README.md

 Some peers will no longer be allowed, while some new ones will be admitted.
 We will eventually break connections to peers which are no longer in the allowlist.
 This keeps the logic simpler than the explicit notify during epoch change.
-Buffers are sized with headroom (`MAX_PEERS` is ~2x votor's expected peer count), so transient allowlist churn is absorbed without trouble.

 ## What this crate is not